PKUFlyingPig/MIT6.1600/docs/lab5.md

     % ./venv/bin/python ...
 ```

-We also installed the standard msgpack library for Python, which you
+We also installed the standard `msgpack` library for Python, which you
 can use as needed in your fuzzing process.

+Submit your fixed `msgpacker.py` library, along with any fuzzing code
+that you've written as a way of showing your work.

 ## Problem 2: Building a codec